3uild-3thos/valid8/README.md

-    (no argument): Opens an interactive menu for managing accounts and programs. ledger (no argument): Generates a local ledger compatible with solana-test-validator.
+    (no argument): Opens an interactive menu for managing accounts and programs. ledger (no argument): Generates a local ledger compatible with solana-test-validator. compose (no argument): Composes multiple valid8 config files into one.

 ## Interactive Menu: